 Middle School Grades

 Youth in 7th-9th grade meet every Sunday morning during our second service and participate in one adult service on the first Sunday, or Justice Sunday, of the month.
-We will have three advisors working with this age group.
-The goal of the youth group is to create community and respect for one another through weekly discussions and lessons taken from the Building Bridges curriculum developed by the Tapestry of Faith team from the Unitarian Universalist Association.
-This curriculum is a world religions program designed to deepen youth’s understanding of the dynamic, fascinating, and varied world in which they live.
-It seeks to broaden their knowledge of humanity and embolden their spiritual search.
+The goal of this youth group is to create community and respect for one another through weekly discussions and lessons taken from a variety of curricula through the lens of the monthly themes the entire congreation is exploring.
+One source of curricula is the Unitarian Universalist Association’s Tapestry of Faith series of youth.
+All programs are designed to deepen youth’s understanding of the dynamic, fascinating, and varied world in which they live.
+We seek to broaden their knowledge of humanity and embolden their spiritual search.

 On Justice Sundays, the first Sunday of the month, we have “Youth Sundays”.
 The sermon topics are justice oriented and “youth friendly” and help the youth understand the role of the Unitarian Universalist faith in our lives.
-The Junior High youth will provide all the Sunday volunteer duties that support the Sunday service (e.g. lighting the chalice, collecting offertory, greeting and handling the microphones).
+The Junior High youth will provide all the Sunday volunteer duties that support the Sunday service (e.g. lighting the chalice, collecting offerings, greeting and handling the microphones).
 Jr. High youth will also attend the service during this Sunday.
-This will be the fourteenth year that we have held a youth Sunday, and it has increased the exposure of the youth in our congregation as well as giving them a sense of what a Unitarian Universalist service is all about.
+Youth Sundays are a long-standing tradition here that have increased the exposure of youth in our congregation to social justice sermons and the work done around justice making, as well as giving them a strong sense of what a Unitarian Universalist service is all about.

-The Coming of Age program is offered every other year, alternating with the Our Whole Lives (see below).
-Coming of Age will be offered this program year, 2016-2017.
-If you have a child who is interested, please contact Emmie Schlobohm and plan on attending one of our Parent/guardian Orientations.
+The Coming of Age program is offered every other year, alternating with the Our Whole Lives for 7th-9th graders (please see below).
+Coming of Age will be offered this program year, 2018-2019.
+If you have a child who is interested, please contact Emmie Schlobohm and plan on attending one of our upcoming Parent/guardian Orientations to be held on Sunday, August 19 and Sunday, September 9.

 The Coming of Age program is an important rite of passage for young Unitarian Universalists entering 7th-9th grades.
 This program invites our youth to be more active as a participant in the general congregation as they grow into young adulthood.
 Youth interested in participating in the Coming of Age program will be matched with adult mentors.
 Mentors and youth are encouraged to spend time together getting to know one another through the year and work together at a community service project.
 Our Minister, Sara LaWall, and our Director of Religious Exploration, Emmie Schlobohm, will also meet with the youth and their mentors once a month to discuss spiritual topics and answer questions regarding the writing of a faith statement or personal credo that is presented to the congregation in May.